ICELAND – Crossing the East Fjords

 Group Size Medium Group

-Duration: 5 days of Trekking in East Fjords ( 2 days driving the South coast from East to West – back to Keflavík Airport, 2 days with flights, so we count 9 days for the entire trip)
+Duration: 5 days of Trekking in East Fjords ( 3 days driving the South coast from East to West – back to Keflavík Airport, 1 day we spend in the Capital town Reykjavik, so we count 9 days for the entire trip)

 Accommodation: in mountain huts